Profile

 Utilisation

 The black elder has a long tradition as a medicinal plant.
 Even in ancient times, it was considered a universally applicable medicinal plant.
-In ancient Greece, ripe elderberries were used as a diuretic and laxative.
-Centuries later, elderberry was used to treat fever and respiratory infections.
+Centuries later, elder was used to treat fever and respiratory infections.

-Despite this high status in traditional medicine, only a few scientific studies are available.
-In laboratory tests, an aqueous extract of elderflower showed evidence of an immunomodulatory effect, while ingredients in the fruit showed antiviral effects.
+Despite its importance in traditional medicine, only a few scientific studies are available.
+In laboratory tests, an aqueous extract of elderflower showed evidence of an immunomodulatory effect, while ingredients in the fruit have antiviral effects.

 The pharmaceutical drug that is commercially available today consists of the dried flowers of Sambucus nigra L. and is used as a diaphoretic for colds.